Frankgong99/react-tetris/README.md

 Now we can see the app in your browser.

 Next step:

-1. Change the points and the level calculation, and add local storage for the highest points.
-2. Add some animation for the rows clear.
+Add some animation for the rows clear.
-3. Add some instruction for how to play the game, using keybroad etc.
-4. Change some css and UI elements.